Australian Cattle Dog

 Cattle dogs were used to herd cattle on the vast ranches of Australia, so they developed a breed that was lean, energetic and muscular.
 The dogs drove cattle by nipping their heels or tails.
 Hence the word, "heeler."

 The coat is short, dense and oily, with a wooly undercoat.
-Longer hair grows on the tail, which droops down.
+Longer hair grows on the tail.
 There is a white tip at the end of the long tail.

 The ears are erect, giving the dog an alert appearance.